greekgod-tech565/fresh/README.md

 # fresh
-first time to use Github
+first time to use Github.